wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 too lazy to write a scheduler or introduce a third-party scheduler, I'll try a different approach here.

-I'll abuse the async/await mechanism to exploit its underlying coroutine.
-We know that `Future::poll` resumes the coroutine.
-We call `Future::poll` directly, which is seldom done in practice unless we are implementing the "executor" (i.e. scheduler).
-The `async fn traverse` will recursively call itself in the `.await` expression.
-When it yields in the middle of execution, it yields level by level through all the `.await` sites to the main function, but the value it yields is always `Poll::Pending`.
-To work around this, every time we visit a number, we write the number in a shared variable `result_reporter.num`.
-We use another shared variable `result_reporter.result_taken` to indicate whether the `.await` should continue.
+I'll abuse the async/await mechanism to exploit its underlying coroutine and make it behave like a generator.

+-   *Resume*: We know that `Future::poll` resumes the coroutine.
+We call `Future::poll` directly, which is seldom done in usual async/await-based programs unless we are implementing the "executor" (i.e. scheduler).

-This `ResultReporter` struct effectively behaves like a zero-capacity channel, but the communicating parties are the coroutine and the main function.
+-   *Yield*: Each `.await` corresponds to a yield site.
+We customise the behaviour of our `Future` object (i.e. `WaitUntilResultTaken`) so that the `.await` always yields (`Pending`) when reached from within the coroutine, but will continue (`Ready`) when resumed from the main function.
+The behaviour is controlled by the `result_taken` variable.

+The `async fn traverse` will recursively call itself in the `.await` expression, and will yield level by level through all the `.await` sites to the main function.

+Then we have a problem.
+Whenever it yields, the value yielded to the `.poll()` call site in `main` is always `Poll::Pending`.
+Then how do we pass the traversed numbers to `main`?
+To work around this, the coroutine writes the number in a shared variable `result_reporter.num` before it yields.
+This makes the `ResultReporter` struct effectively behave like a "zero-capacity queue" in our [previous example](#async-await-example), but it connects the generator and the main function instead of two tasks.

 [rust-async-book]: https://rust-lang.github.io/async-book/
 [rust-async-func]: https://doc.rust-lang.org/reference/items/functions.html#async-functions